How to Save Water In the Shower

 7. Cut down on hot showers

-Hot water showers are truly glorious, but see if you can limit them to when they are absolutely necessary.
+Hot water showers are truly glorious (are you into hot showers or cold showers?), but see if you can limit them to when they are absolutely necessary.
 Hot showers use a lot of energy, and this can drive up your energy bill.

 By following these water saving tips, you can conserve water in your shower and help to conserve a very important resource.
 So the next time you decide to indulge in some shower thoughts, make sure the water isn't running!